Eliot-RUIZ/automation/README.md

 ```r
 ?UCRS.5c
 ```
-The names of the 21 remaining model (in package "aomisc") are displayed below
+The names of the 21 remaining model (in package "aomisc") are displayed below and more informations on them can be obtained following this [link1](https://www.statforbiology.com/2020/stat_nls_usefulfunctions/#exponential-function) and this [link2](https://www.statforbiology.com/nonlinearregression/usefulequations):

 |Aomisc functions used | Name of the model | Formula of the model  |
 |:----------------|:----------------------------------------------|:-----------------|